bluebanquise/bluebanquise/roles/core/nfs_client/readme.rst

 It is also possible to manipulate mount state using *nfs_client_directories_state* variable.
 Default is **mounted**.
-Refer to `mount module documentation <https://docs.ansible.com/ansible/latest/collections/ansible/posix/mount_module.html#parameter-state>`_ to get other possibles values.
+Refer to `mount module documentation <https://docs.ansible.com/ansible/latest/collections/ansible/posix/mount_module.html#parameter-state>`_ to get other possible values.

+By default, on SELinux capable and activated systems, the role will enable 2 sebooleans, one for /home support and one for httpd support.
+To change this behavior, simply update `nfs_client_sebooleans` variable which is a list of sebooleans to activate.

 Input
 ^^^^^